Near-critical spanning forests and renormalization: The structure graph and the scaling limit of the glueing dynamics

 In loose words, the scaling limit of the Markov dynamics on discrete structure graphs is Markov, and it is described by the simple process on continuous graphs that we have described above.
 Mind that the theorem is also valid when $\Omega$ is the full plane.

 Note that, as in the discrete case, there is a (heuristically straightforward) description of the conditional distribution of $(\G(s))_{s \in [t, 0]}$ given $\G(t)$.
 Construct first $\St(t)$ and $(\tilde \St (s))_{s \in [t,0]}$.
-For each concatenation of vertices $s(c)$ and $s(c')$ happening on $[t, 0]$, we choose a point $w$ according to the uniform measure on the common boundary of $c$ and $c'$, measured by its $5/4$-dimensional Minkowski content (this common boundary is the union of several portions of dual branches, and its content is well defined, as follows from Lemma \ref{prop_lengthdiscret}).
-Let us call $\mathcal{W}(s)$ the countable set of points thus chosen that corresponds to concatenations happening before time $s$.
-For each integer $n$, let $\tilde \G_n(s)$ be the reunion of the paths $(a,b,\gamma)$, such that $\gamma$ is a path from $a$ to $b$ that can be realized as the concatenation of at most $n$ paths in $\G(t)$, where the points of concatenation belongs to the set $\mathcal{W}(s)$.
-We then define $\tilde \G(s)$ to be the closure in $\SS$ of the reunion $\cup_n \tilde \G_n(s)$.
+For each contraction of vertices $s(c)$ and $s(c')$ happening on $[t, 0]$, we choose a point $w$ according to the uniform measure on the common boundary of $c$ and $c'$, measured by its $5/4$-dimensional Minkowski content (this common boundary is the union of several portions of dual branches, and its content is well defined, as follows from Lemma \ref{prop_lengthdiscret}; the Minkovski content can be viewed as a proper measure when restricted to these branches -- this follows from Result \ref {res:convLERW} which implies that the Minkovski-content can be used as a continuous time-parametrization of these SLE$_2$-type paths).
+Let us call $\mathcal{W}(s)$ the countable set of points thus chosen that corresponds to contractions happening before time $s$.
+For each integer $n$, let $\tilde \G_n(s)$ be the union of the paths $(a,b,\gamma)$, such that $\gamma$ is a path from $a$ to $b$ that can be realized as the concatenation of at most $n$ paths in $\G(t)$, where the points of concatenation belongs to the set $\mathcal{W}(s)$.
+We then define $\tilde \G(s)$ to be the closure in $\SS$ of the union $\cup_n \tilde \G_n(s)$.
 It is easy to see that $(\tilde\G(s))_{s \in [t, 0]}$ has the same law as the limit of the discrete dynamics $(\G(s))_{s \in [t, 0]}$.
 Indeed each given branch $(a,b,\g_{a,b}) \in \G(0)$ is almost surely cut a finite number of times, and there almost surely exist a countable family of branches of $\G(0)$ that are dense among the set of all branches of $\G(0)$ (see Result \ref{th.finiteness.S2}).

 Let us now explain how to deduce this theorem from the previous propositions.
 As we shall see, this is quite a soft argument, where we will exploit the tightness-type properties of the USTs (derived by Schramm) and coupling ideas.